With a strong background in civil society, Albulena Sadiku has experience in capacity building, election monitoring and local government.

 With experience as a debate participant and judge in the standardized “Karl Popper” debate format, Albulena earned the title of a certified trainer of high school and higher education students.
 She has organized debate groups in Ferizaj, which have continued their success in international competitions.

 Albulena has also worked in developing Local Action Plans for the Integration of Roma, Ashkali and Egyptian communities in the Ferizaj and Fushe Kosova municipalities.
 She has worked in capacity building among the youth of these communities in the fields of local governance, advocacy, elections and youth activism.

 Since 2007, Albulena has been active in election monitoring.
 She has worked on awareness campaigns to increase voter turnout, monitored electoral campaigns and voting day, and researched and compiled the “grey lists” of candidates deemed inappropriate for election to leading positions.

 Albulena is a senior student in the Political Science Department at the University of Pristina.

-Astrit Perani joined the BIRN team in January 2008 as a cameraman and video editor for the Life in Kosovo and Justice in Kosovo TV programmes.
+Astrit Perani joined BIRN team in January 2008 as a camera operator and video editor for the Life in Kosovo and Justice in Kosovo TV programmes.